NoOrientationProgramming/code-orb/README.md

 ### Overall Debugging Structure

 This repository provides the `SingleWireTransfering() Gateway` highlighted in green.
-Check out the [application](https://github.com/NoOrientationProgramming/hello-world-stm32) for the microcontroller as well.
+Check out the [application](https://github.com/NoOrientationProgramming/hello-world-stm32) for the microcontroller as well!

 <p align="center">
   <kbd>